umbraco/rfcs/packages/0018-package-format.md

 ## Motivation

 Many package developers end up publishing their packages as both a Zip and NuGet packages since both formats have unique advantages.
-However as a developer, working with NuGet packages are highly preferred as it has some essential features such as having automatic dependency handling and being fully integrated with application development pipelines such as Visual Studio and CI/CD platforms.
+However, as a developer, working with NuGet packages are highly preferred as it has some essential features such as having automatic dependency handling and being fully integrated with application development pipelines such as Visual Studio and CI/CD platforms.

 We want to make it easier and simpler to create packages by only maintaining one format while getting the best features of both.